 Thiamin: whole grains, nuts, meat (especially pork) and fortified breakfast cereals*.

-Niacin: meat, fortified breakfast cereals*.
+Niacin: meat, mushrooms and fortified breakfast cereals*.

 B6: beef, fish and poultry, eggs, whole-grains and some vegetables.